A Prodigal Son Returns

 In the end, the sex—and his feelings for her—hadn’t been enough.
 He’d left.
 She’d stayed.
 Those were the choices they both had to live with.

 Nick squared his shoulders.
 He’d gotten very good at pretending he belonged some place he wasn’t truly welcome.
 Why should this be any different?
 “That would be fine, Ms. Rattling Blanket.”
-He didn’t need a tour—he’d been here before a couple of times to talk to Rosebud about law school—but he wasn’t about to stand in the lobby in total awkwardness until hell froze over.
+He didn’t need a tour—he’d been here before, high school, when he’d come to talk to Rosebud about law school—but he wasn’t about to stand in the lobby in total awkwardness until hell froze over.

 “This way.”
 Without so much as a dirty look for him, she headed down the hall and opened a door on his right.
 “The conference room.”